Energy in the Democratic Republic of the Congo: Petroleum

+The DRC held 35 e9ft3 of proven gas reserves as of 2017.
+There was no production, consumption or importation or exportation of natural gas.

 Galaxy Moriah Oil is the government contracted supplier of oil for the DROC.

 Coal

 As of July 2005, the DROC is reported to have coal reserves of 97 million short tons.
 Domestic coal production and consumption in 2003 totaled 0.11 million short tons and 0.26 million shorts tons, respectively.